bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE-PD.md

 We note the Hopf bifurcation point which we shall investigate now.

-## Branch of periodic orbits with finite differences
+## Periodic orbits with orthogonal collocation

 We compute the branch of periodic orbits from the Hopf bifurcation point.
+We rely on a the state of the art method for computing periodic orbits of ODE: orthogonal collocation.

 We first define a plotting function and a record function which are used for all cases below:

 ```@example TUTLURE